dleonard0/red-json/STYLE.md

 If they can fit on the same line, omit the leading article.
 The terminating period must be omitted unless there are following sentences.

+The `@returns` and `@retval` lines should refer to parameters and system state in the present tense, but should refer to the operation of the function in the past tense.

 ## Describe beyond the name